 The category of product is relatively easy to understand: a motherboard that has two sockets, meaning it supports two processors.

-Certainly, there are a few limitations on what you could accommodate within it.
-The processors should be the same model; otherwise, individuals may encounter a myriad of issues.
+Certainly, there are a few restrictions on what you could accommodate within it.
+The processors should be the identical model; otherwise, individuals may encounter a myriad of issues.

 Technically, it doesn’t have to be the identical CPU, but it needs the same number of physical and logical cores, the same TDP, and the equivalent RAM speed.